The face of the Lost, Anne Frank

 Perhaps you think that, too, and that is ok.
 Not everybody does.

-Simon Wiesenthal, the famed Nazi hunter, went to great lengths to find Silberbauer.
+Simon Wiesenthal, the famed war criminal hunter, went to great lengths to find Silberbauer.
 He finally did.
 Silberbauer had returned to Austria and, after a jail sentence by the Russians due to his brutal interrogations of Communists, had been released.
-After many years of working to infiltrate neo-Nazi groups for the government (basically as a continuation of his sentence), Silberbauer was rehabilitated and set free.
+After many years of working to infiltrate possible terrorist groups for the government (basically as a continuation of his sentence), Silberbauer was rehabilitated and set free.
 He rejoined the Viennese police force, which is where Wiesenthal found him many years after the war.

 Silberbauer admitted everything.
 He did not have any information about who had betrayed the Franks and simply stated that he had done his job without rancor.
 He had been a tiny cog in an immense wheel of injustice.